“We need more conversions.”

 - Your strongest and weakest content, particularly your best TOFU and BOFU material

 - What platforms or channels generate the most first and last touches

 - What you need to do to improve your buyers’ journey

 Ultimately, different kinds of marketing attribution reports help marketing teams focus on driving more conversions by revealing what content, platforms, and mediums have the most significant effect on leads.

 Get Help Building Marketing Attribution Reports

 Now that you know why it’s essential to understand the actions someone takes on their journey to becoming customers, it’s time to build these reports!
-For HubSpot users, you can make these in your portal by navigating to the “Reports” dropdown and choosing “Attribution” under “Create a custom report.”
+For HubSpot users, you can make these in your portal by navigating to the “Reports” dropdown and choosing “Create Report” and “Attribution.”